boostercloud/booster/docs/README.md

 }
 ```

-An event must be able to find the entity ID value within the event attributes.
-Either among a parameter injected in the constructor or because it is nested in one of them.
-In the `CartPaid` example, the entity ID (`paymentID`) is injected directly.
-However, there are scenarios where the entity ID is not known, or it doesn't exist.
-For example, in events like `ProductCreated` you can return a completely new ID:
+An event has to know the ID of the entity it belongs to, and there are several strategies to do so.
+One would be injecting the entity ID directly in the constructor, or as a nested attribute.
+Alternatively, for events like `ProductCreated` it is common to return a brand new ID as the entity did not exist.
+For _singleton_ entities, where there's only one instance, you can even use a constant value.

+In the `CartPaid` example, the entity ID (`paymentID`) is injected directly, and here is another example of a newly generated value:

 ```typescript
 @Event